-Choose a budget flight with Batik Air from Brisbane to Denpasar and save your money for a better holiday in Bali, that magical island known for it’s warm welcomes, rich culture and beautiful scenery.
-There’s something about the small Indonesian island of Bali that gets under your skin and it’s been a frequent holiday destination for me over many years.
+Choose a budget flight with Batik Air from Brisbane to Denpasar and save your money for a Bali Visa Fast Track.
+Bali is a magical island known for its warm welcomes, rich culture and beautiful scenery.
+There’s something about the small Indonesian island of Bali that gets under your skin, and it’s been a frequent holiday destination for me over many years.

 About Batik Air